 Two judges will blindly select the winner.
 The preliminary judge will narrow the entries down to a few dozen for the final judge, who will choose the winner and three runners-up from the pool of finalists.

 The 2019 final judge will be Melissa Stein, author of the poetry collections Terrible Blooms (Copper Canyon Press, 2018) and Rough Honey, winner of the 2010 APR/Honickman First Book Prize, selected by Mark Doty.
 Preliminary judge will be Chad Frame, a former Montgomery County Poet Laureate whose work was featured in The Poet and the Poem from the Library of Congress Seriesand in journals such asdecomP, Barrelhouse, Rust+Moth, Menacing Hedge, Calamus Journal, and Mobius: The Journal of Social Change.

-There is no charge for entry.
+There is no charge to enter the Bucks County Poet Laureate Contest.
 Poetry of any style, form, or length is welcome.All work must be original, published or unpublished, typewritten or word-processed on one side in black ink.
 All entries must be accompanied by an entry form, which can be obtained online, at libraries and bookstores throughout the county, or by contacting the college’s Language and Literature Department at 215-968-8150.